The latest report on Baltimore’s problem-plagued water and sewer system reaches, among other things, this conclusion:

 The working group will consist of city and county officials led by Scott’s newly installed DPW director, Jason Mitchell, and Olszewski’s acting DPW director, D’Andrea Walker – who cannot be made the permanent department head because she is not a licensed engineer, as required under the county charter.

-It is this “diverse stakeholder” group, according to Olszewski’s press release, that will “explore” ways to “help standardize high-quality water services, improve the overall customer experience and lower shared costs through economies of scale.”
+This “diverse stakeholder” group, according to Olszewski, will “explore” ways to “help standardize high-quality water services, improve the overall customer experience and lower shared costs through economies of scale.”